-Students register online through the Langara College website.
+Students register online by logging into myLangara.
 The semester schedule of courses, registration times, dates, important deadlines, information regarding preparation for registration including course prerequisite requirements for the semester are published online and in print in the Registration Guide and Course Schedule, available approximately two months prior to the beginning of each semester.
 The online version is updated regularly.

-International students will be required to pay an international student semester fee, which includes a non-refundable, non-transferable commitment fee, for their first three semesters in regular studies courses.
+International students will be required to pay an International Student Semester Fee, which includes a non-refundable, non-transferable commitment fee, for their first three semesters in regular studies courses.
 Thereafter, they will be required to pay the commitment fee only.
 For information on fees, please refer to the Fees section on the Langara College website.